google/nucleus/docs/source/nucleus/io/sam.md

     are kept.
   random_seed: None or int.
 The random seed to use with this sam reader, if
     needed.
 If None, a fixed random value will be assigned.
+  use_original_base_quality_scores: optional bool, defaulting to False.
+If
+    True, quality scores are read from OQ tag.

 Raises:
   ValueError: If downsample_fraction is not None and not in the interval